BrewBlox/brewblox-documentation/research/automated_release.md

 It proscribes two long-lived branches, with other, shorter, branches forking from one, and merging back into one, or both.

 The `develop` branch is the core branch for development.
-A new `feature` branch is forked from here for each task.
+A new `feature` branch is branched from here for each task.
 When the task is done, the branch is merged back into develop.

 In theory, this branch interaction model is sufficient for multiple programmers to cooperatively develop software.
 In practice, develop is not sufficiently stable for release to end users.

 `master` is the branch intended for stable software releases.
 This branch should only receive code that is thoroughly tested, and does not contain partially finished features.

 In order to verify that code on `develop` is ready for primetime, new `release` branches are created regularly.
-These fork from `develop` either after a set interval (end of Scrum sprint), or when a feature is complete.
+These branch from `develop` either after a set interval (end of Scrum sprint), or when a feature is complete.

 At this point developers can continue to add new features to `develop`, while the `release` branch is used to verify that its frozen set of features are bug-free, and meet requirements.